2w21234/privateST/README.md

 To ensure compatibility with the Orion framework, the standard `BasicBlock` from PyTorch's ResNet model has been redefined within the main script (`test_privateST.py`) as `CustomBasicBlock`.
 This custom implementation uses the same operations but conforms to the structure expected by Orion.

 ### Training a New ResNet Model
-To ensure your model is fully compatible with the Orion (FHE) workflow, you must initialize it using the custom_resnet18 function defined in ```test_privateST.py```.
+To ensure your model is fully compatible with the Orion (FHE) workflow, you must initialize it using the ```custom_resnet18``` function defined in ```test_privateST.py```.
 This ensures the architecture—specifically the pooling layers and residual blocks—perfectly matches the structure required for encrypted inference.

+#### **Why use the Custom Initialization Function?**
+Standard PyTorch/torchvision `ResNet18` models use **Max Pooling** by default.
+However, for efficient and accurate Homomorphic Encryption (HE) inference, the **privateST** pipeline requires **Average Pooling**.

+Using the provided function instead of the standard torchvision initialization correctly configures the internal naming and operations necessary for the Orion workflow.
 Using the Custom Initialization Function
 Instead of using the standard torchvision initialization, use the provided function to build the model.
 This correctly configures the internal naming and operations (such as Average Pooling) necessary for the privateST pipeline.
 ```